lucianpls/QB3/QB3.md

 The CodeSwitch encodes the delta between the current rung value and the previous one.
 This delta uses wrapparound at the number of bits required to hold all the possible bit values for a data type.
 Furthermore, since zero delta is encoded explicitly, the equivalent positive deltas are biased down by 1 (thus 0 means that delta is 1).
 This leaves one maximum positive value unused
 (for example for byte data, rung difference of +4 would result in the same value as -4).
-This special codeswitch is used as a SIGNAL.
+This special codeswitch is used as a SIGNAL and is not used in the normal QB3 encoding.
-The codeswitch itself is QB3 encoded, using a variable number of bits.
+The codeswitch itself is suffix encoded, using a variable number of bits.
 For example, for byte data, the codeswitch will use 2 bits for
 +-1, 3 bits for +-2 and 4 bits for +-3, -4 and the SIGNAL.

 The codeswitch is then followed by the 16 group values, encoded in QB3 format.
 Special encoding are required at rung 0 and